PaylineByMonext/payline-commercetools/processor/README.md

 ```

-Token can be found in response
+Token can be found in response.

 ```
 {"token":"<token>"}